Gwaram

-Gwaram is a local government area of Jigawa State, Nigeria.
-Its headquarters are in the town of Gwaram.
+Gwaram is a town and local government area of Jigawa State, Nigeria.

 It has an area of 1,912 km2, and had a population of 272,582 at the 2006 census.

 The postal code of the area is 721102.

 Climate

-The climate is oppressive, with a year-round temperature range of 56°F to 103°F and sporadic temperature variations.
+The climate is oppressive, with a year-round temperature range of 56 °F to 103 °F and sporadic temperature variations.
 It is primarily cloudy.

 Gwaram's mean annual temperature is rising significantly due to climate change.